renoki-co/laravel-helm-demo/README.md

 This will later be used in the Kubernetes chart: [renoki-co/laravel-helm-chart](https://github.com/renoki-co/laravel-helm-chart).

+# Change deployment steps

+When deploying, `deploy.sh` will be ran.
+Check it for deployment steps and you can change them accordingly.

 # Change PHP-FPM version

 To change the PHP-FPM version, simply start from another PHP-FPM image version in `Dockerfile`.